 Our carefully selected modules will give you the chance to explore and develop your specialist training.

-This is supported by contextual studies which help you to understand the skills you learn in terms of their historical significance and contemporary potential.
+Your traditional performance training is supplemented with voice, movement, Commedia dell’Arte, devising and contextual studies which help you to understand the skills you learn in terms of their historical significance and contemporary potential.

 Your second year continues to combine aspects of stage combat and physical training with the development of your acting abilities.
 This includes: